code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-04-18-spring-kafka-avro-bijection-example.md

 Deserializing an Avro message from a `byte[]` array using Bijection is also done using an `Injection`.
 Creation is identical as to what we did in the `AvroSerializer` class.

 We then create a GenericRecord from the received data using the `invert()` method.
-Finally using `deepCopy()` we extract the received data object and return it.
+Finally, using `deepCopy()` we extract the received data object and return it.

 ``` java
 package com.codenotfound.kafka.serializer;